Happy anglers with fins and feathers guides

 Fins and Feathers Guide Service highly recommends float trips as the best way to experience Bozeman fly fishing.
 This is because floating enables our guides to take full advantage of the diverse local fisheries.

 Wading in Montana fly fishing rivers requires long walks on slippery and unstable river bottoms to get away from popular access points.
-Many visiting anglers find his much more challenging than they anticipate.
+Many visiting anglers find this much more challenging than they anticipate.

-Floating allows our Bozeman fly fishing guides the luxury to choose from a variety of blue-ribbon waters, ensuring flexibility when conditions change.
+Floating allows our Bozeman fly fishing guides the luxury to choose from a large variety of blue-ribbon waters, ensuring flexibility when conditions change as the better wade fishing areas are much more limited.

 We have been outfitting Montana fly fishing trips for 23+ years and have learned that wade-specific trips are very difficult for most visiting anglers, regardless of their skill levels.